 To use rule-based authentication, you create and maintain a Domain List.
+There must be at least one domain on the list before an authentication rule can be defined.

 When a domain is added to the list, the authentication method is specified.